Sidecar: Handling

 A sidecar makes the bike asymmetrical.
 A fixed mounted rig with right mounted sidecar can go faster in left turns than in right turns because the sidecar prevents it from tipping over.
 In right turns, they can tip over if curves are taken too fast.
 Some techniques can be used to take a right curve faster without tipping, like usage of the brake on the sidecar, if one is fitted.

-While a sidecar pilot is described as driving rather than riding, with all but the heaviest rigs, the comparison to a car is weak.
+While a sidecar pilot is described as driving rather than riding, the comparison to a car is weak with all but the heaviest rigs.
 Driver and passenger body position affect higher speed handling, especially on dirt or other uneven surfaces.
 If the sidecar and bike geometry are not coordinated the combination will be unstable, especially at speed, with shimmy upon acceleration or deceleration.

 In rigid mounted rigs, leaning the motorcycle by clamping it rigidly a few degrees away from the sidecar is used along with a few degrees of "toe-in" of the sidecar wheel toward the centerline of the vehicle to allow for road camber and provide a balance resulting in comfortable, straight line travel.
 Most sidecars are also fitted with steering damping devices of either friction or hydraulic type to lessen the effects of sudden inputs, as encountered on rough roads, upon the vehicle's handling.